-Organizations often lack a clear understanding of the value of IT.
-They may have visibility of overall IT spend, or operational data about IT usage.
+Companies’ technology spending continues to skyrocket as they deploy mobile phones, tablets, IoT devices, project management software, virtual meeting subscriptions, and more.
+But organizations often lack a clear understanding of the value of IT.
+They may have visibility of overall IT spending or operational data about IT usage.
 But how do you demonstrate the value IT provides?
 And how do you align IT investments to business strategy?

 - Review IT investments across the organization